 In Florida, slip and falls happen every day whether its due to heavy rain, lack of maintenance, or even substances left on the floor.
 We all know that businesses such as Publix and Walmart can be held liable for a victims damages, but what if the property is owned by the city?

-Does Premises Liability Change if the Government Owns the Property?
+Does Premises Liability Change if the Slip And Fall Occurs On City Owned Property?

 If the property owner is a city and/or a recognized municipality in the State of Florida, then different laws apply when determining if it will be held legally responsible for a slip and fall claim.